tjjones6/Physics-361-Final-Project/README.md

-# Reduced-Order Modeling with Deep Learning: Flow Reconstruction for External Aerodynamics and Thermal Convection Problems
+# Reduced-Order Modeling with Deep Learning: Flow Reconstruction for External Aerodynamics and Thermal Convection

 ## Overview